ZenHive/task_validator/docs/TaskList.md

 ### VAL0001: Support AI-Friendly Content References

 **Description**: Enhance the task validator to support content references that reduce repetition while remaining AI-editor friendly.
-This allows task lists to use references like "Standard Error Handling" which AI editors can expand using definitions at the end of the file.
+This allows task lists to use references like "DEF: Standard Error Handling" which AI editors can expand using definitions at the end of the file.

 **Simplicity Progression Plan**:
 1. Parse def- sections at end of file